 Half-man and half-bull, the monstrous Minotaur was a beast to behold.
-With the head of a human and the lower body of a bull, the Minotaur legend has roots in a time when Zeus and the pantheon of Greek Gods ruled the universe.
+With the head of a bull and the lower body of a human, the Minotaur legend has roots in a time when Zeus and the pantheon of Greek Gods ruled the universe.
 Best known from the myth of Theseus and the Minotaur, the story was always a legend, but is there some truth to it?

 The Legend of Theseus and the Minotaur

 The legend of the Minotaur begins with King Minos, one of three sons of Zeus and Europa.
 Europa and her human-husband, the King of Crete, Asterion, raised their boys together (Minos, Sapedon, and Rhadamanthus).
 When Asterion died, his sons fought over the throne.
 Minos, whose name means King, claimed the throne for himself and banished his two brothers from the island forever.

 With his own wife, Pasiphae, Minos ruled Crete claiming that he had the approval of the Gods who would do anything for him.
 To prove this, Minos went to the ocean and asked Poseidon, God of the Ocean, for a bull to appear from the watery depths.
 In return, Minos would sacrifice the bull in the god’s honor.
 Poseidon was interested in Minos’ devotion, so he created a bull that appeared from the waves.
 However, the bull was so beautiful that Minos didn’t have the heart to kill the animal.
 So, the king sacrificed a normal bull and took the beautiful animal as his own.